GamesCreed

 The House of the Dead: Remake, Monsters, Nintendo Switch, Review, GamesCreed

-Co-Op makes life easier and simply is the best part of this game.
+Co-Op makes life easier and is simply the best part of this game.

 Sadly, the gyro controls don’t function well, which is devastating to the whole experience.
-To begin, aim your JoyCon at the screen and start shooting.
+To begin, aim your Joy-Con at the screen and start shooting.
 The controller floats off into the ether practically immediately after you aim it at the screen, leaving you racing to re-center it with hordes of zombies on your tail.
 Re-centering yourself is possible, but it’s not a process you want to spend your attention on during an arcade action game.

 It’s also ridiculous that you’ll have to hit it almost as much as the gunshot button.
 With a Pro controller, you can also use conventional aiming, which is a bit more stable but still a touch shaky.
 At least the aiming reticle doesn’t wander off during a boss fight.